microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Persisting secrets

-If your Workspace Extension needs to persist passwords or other secrets, you may want to use your local operating system's secret store (Windows Cert Store, the macOS KeyChain, a `libsecret`-based keyring on Linux) rather than the one on the remote machine.
+If your Workspace Extension needs to persist passwords or other secrets, you may want to use your local operating system's secret store (Windows Cert Store, the macOS KeyChain, a `libsecret`-based keyring on Linux, or an online equivalent) rather than the one on the remote machine environment.
 Further, on Linux you may be relying on `libsecret` and by extension `gnome-keyring` to store your secrets, and this does not typically work well on server distros or in a container.

 Visual Studio Code does not provide a secret persistence mechanism itself, but many extension authors have opted to use the [`keytar` node module](https://www.npmjs.com/package/keytar) for this purpose.
 For this reason, VS Code includes `keytar` and will **automatically and transparently** run it locally if referenced in a Workspace Extension.
 That way you can always take advantage of the local OS keychain / keyring / cert store and avoid the problems mentioned above.